numenta/nupic-legacy/docs/source/guides/network.md

 A network callback is an arbitrary user-specified function that is called at every network iteration.
 An arbitrary number of network callbacks may be attached to a Network.
 Callbacks allow us to add functionality (such as watchers) without changing or expanding the Core API.

-## History, Implementation Status and Future Plans

-* Currently a Region is logically composed of one or more Nodes.
-The Node class may be removed, as it does not appear to be necessary with the new algorithms.
-If Node is removed, `Dimensions` and `NodeSet` will also be removed.
-* The Network Engine design allows "zero copy" links, in which a Region's input is a reference to an output of another region.